nuagenetworks/vspkdoc/_sources/v4_0/nusystemconfig.rst.txt

 - ``vsd_upgrade_is_complete``: This flag is used to indicate that whether VSD upgrade is complete,it is expected that csproot will set to true,after VSD upgrade is complete and also making sure that all VSC's audits and Gateway audits with VSD are done

+- ``nsg_uplink_hold_down_timer``: In case of an NSG with dual uplinks, when an uplink connection comes back after failure, the NSG does not use this uplink until the below timer (in seconds) expires, to account for propagation delay of the reachability information to neighboring NSGs.

 - ``as_number``:  Autonomous System Number,Used for RT/RD auto-generation

+- ``vss_stats_interval``: VSS statistics collection frequency

 - ``rt_lower_limit``: route target lower limit